 “It’s not as bad as it looks,” Krystle Cole says to Kristi Roberts.

 It’s late at night on July 4 and Roberts pokes her head into Room 1411 of the DoubleTree Hotel in downtown Tulsa.
 Roberts had just met Cole and Skinner a few weeks ago, and they’d partied hard before, but not like this.
 Overturned food trays, fast-food containers, remnants of half-eaten meals, pillows, towels and linens are strewn across the room.
 There’s dried vomit caked on the carpet.
 As she tiptoes toward the bathroom, she’s bewildered by the site that unfolds.
+In this kind of situation firm like Water Damage Wet Carpet Sydney always provide better guide and services.

 Brandon Green, her “weed man,” lies on the tile, his pants below his knees.
 Duct tape is strapped around his head and mouth, and his hands are taped behind his back and to his ankles.
 A KFC drink cup covers his genitals.
 Green had introduced her to Cole and Skinner, and now this?
 From behind her, Cole and Skinner explain that Green dropped way too much acid last night, Skinner estimates 15 sacramental wafers, and was out of control.
 They had to tie him up.